RyanMarcus/dirty-json/README.md

 Since `dirty-json` is handling malformed JSON, it will not always produce the result that you "think" it should.
 That's why you should only use this when you absolutely need it.
 Malformed JSON is malformed for a reason.

 ## How does it work?
-Currently `dirty-json` uses a hand-written lexer and `LR(1)` parser.
+Currently `dirty-json` uses a lexer [powered by lex](https://github.com/aaditmshah/lexer) and a hand-written `LR(1)` parser.
 It shouldn't be used in any environment that requires reliable or fast results.

 ## License
 > Copyright 2016, 2015, 2014 Ryan Marcus